The-Egg-Corp/GoNexus/README.md

 Provides a convenient way to interface with the API to avoid sending HTTP requests manually.

 > [!IMPORTANT]
-> Currently, this client is only intended to be used with a *personal* API key for testing and development purposes.\
+> This client was made with the intention to be used with a *personal* API key for testing and development purposes.
+However, it is possible that it also can be used in production, but extra caution should be taken as it has not been tested in any real application thus far.
+>
-> If you have registered your application with **NexusMods**, it is advised **NOT** to use this client until Single Sign-On (SSO) is supported.
+> If you have registered your application with **NexusMods** and it has been publicly released, the [Single Sign-On (SSO)](https://github.com/Nexus-Mods/sso-integration-demo) system should be used to retrieve the user's key instead of using your own personal one.

 ## Install and Import
 ```console